 Bridgewater College is historically affiliated with the Church of the Brethren, a Christian denomination focused on the core values of equality, community, simplicity, service and peace.

-Bridgewater honors its spiritual heritage while creating an inclusive community that welcomes all perspectives on faith.
-No matter what you believe, you are welcome here.
+Bridgewater honors its spiritual heritage while creating an inclusive community that welcomes all religious traditions and spiritual perspectives.

+The Brethren Student Movement, one of several spiritual life groups on campus, is open to all students and meets weekly for fellowship, study, worship and service.
 Bridgewater students can also volunteer to serve on the Interdistrict Youth Cabinet that leads the annual Interdistrict Roundtable at Bridgewater College for youth in the six southeast districts of the Church of the Brethren.

 Located in the Shenandoah District of the Church of the Brethren, there are many local Brethren congregations that welcome the involvement of Bridgewater students, with the Bridgewater Church of the Brethren within walking distance of campus.